avaneev/biteopt/README.md

-          Note that the external RNG should be seeded externally. rdata Data pointer to pass to the "rf" function. f_min If non-zero, a pointer to the stopping value: optimization will stop when this objective value was reached.
+          Note that the external RNG should be seeded externally. rdata Data pointer to pass to the "rf" function. f_min If non-zero, a pointer to the stopping value: optimization will stop when this objective value is reached.

     This function returns the total number of function evaluations performed;
     useful if the "stopc>0" and/or "f_min" were used.